FWU-DE/fwu-kc-extensions/hmac-mapper/README.md

 1. The **Sector Identifier URI** can be used to group clients and must return a JSON array with all the hosts for the clients which use this URI.
    ![Example array of sector identifiers](../docs/pseudo/sector_identifiers.png)
 2. The **Salt** is the second factor used when hashing the user ID with `SHA-256`.
 When no salt is configured on creation a random one will be generated.
+3. Finally, the selected algorithm defines the length of the generated hash.

 ## How it's working